oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Program Database Toolkit (PDT) is a framework for analyzing source code written in several programming languages and for making rich program knowledge accessible to developers of static and dynamic analysis tools.
 PDT implements a standard program representation, the program database (PDB), that can be accessed in a uniform way through a class library supporting common PDB operations.

-**URL**
+**More Information**

 https://www.cs.uoregon.edu/research/pdt/